This article may contain compensated links. Please read disclaimer for more info.

 8. Bordeaux

-Bordeaux, in Western France, is the capital of the region Nouvelle-Aquitaine and one of the most elegant French cities to visit.
+In Western France, Bordeaux is the capital of the region Nouvelle-Aquitaine and one of the most elegant French cities to visit.
 Most of all, Bordeaux is the capital of one of the best wine regions in France and worldwide!

-Bordeaux’s historical center boasts a beautiful collection of 17th-century private mansions.
+Bordeaux’s historical center boasts a beautiful collection of Classical and Neo-classical private mansions.
 The architecture is elegant and homogeneous.
-Come to Bordeaux for sightseeing and to enjoy its excellent cuisine and some of the world’s best wines.
+Come to Bordeaux for sightseeing, to enjoy its excellent cuisine, and to taste some of the world’s best wines.

-The list of main things to do in this beautiful city in France includes its excellent Cité du Vin, the Place de la Bourse, the water mirror, and a stroll around the Old Town.
-We recommend spending 3 days in Bordeaux, a perfect amount of time to visit the city and do a wine-tasting tour, plus one day out to explore the surrounding areas of Arcachon or the pretty town of Saint Emilion and perhaps a wine-tasting tour.
+The best things to do in this beautiful city in France include its excellent Cité du Vin, the Place de la Bourse, the water mirror, and a stroll around the Old Town.
+We recommend spending two days in Bordeaux, a perfect amount of time to visit the city and do a wine-tasting tour, plus one day to explore the surrounding areas of Arcachon or Saint Emilion.

 Where to stay in Bordeaux: